Aleska07/Real_Estate_Research/README.md

 This repository contains empirical research and modeling work on real estate markets, completed as part of a senior seminar project.
 I look at the effect of inflation experience on housing ownerhsip in th U.S.

 ## Contents
-- `Constructing_Model.ipynb` – Data cleaning and model construction
-- `Full_regression_v1.ipynb` – Main regression analysis and results
+- `Full_regression_v1.ipynb` – Main regression analysis and results - not succesful but big data management methods
-- `data_visualization.ipynb` – Exploratory data analysis and visualizations
 - `inflation_experience_vf.ipynb` – Analysis linking inflation experience to real estate outcomes
 - `MedranoAleska_SeniorSeminar_VF.pdf` – Final paper (full write-up and conclusions)